andre-st/dotfiles/GAMING.md

 - changing cartridges lil bit hard but protection makes sense for portable system
 - Nintendo support:
 	- quick response but useless so far
-	- could not write replies to info@nintendo.de (SMTP error, IP block?)
+	- could not write replies to info@nintendo.de (SMTP error, very generous IP block?)
 	- support ticket links in answers lead to HTTP-404-pages
 - wishlist-additions on the international Nintendo.com will not be displayed correctly on the german Nintendo.de wishlist (sync between device and nintendo.de works and vice versa (at least removal of games))